bor0/gidti/manuscript/chapter4.md

 1 : Integer
 ```

-Alternatively, the REPL has a command `:let` that allows us to set a variable without evaluating it:
+Alternatively, the REPL has a command `:let` that allows us to set a variable without evaluating it right away, that can be used at a later point:

 ```
 Idris> :let f = 1